 Please note, if you click and buy through links on our site, we may earn a small affiliate commission at no extra cost to you.
 Learn More

-Therefore, for continuous 180-degree coverage, we need a different set of cameras.
-These include cameras with either a very wide-angle fixed focus lens, a camera with multiple image sensors, or a fisheye lens.
+These include cameras with a very wide-angle fixed focus lens, a camera with multiple image sensors, or a fisheye lens.

 180° Wide Angle Fixed Lens Security Cameras